 WordPress developers are updating features and functionality to keep the CMS elephant up to speed.
 I’ve noticed the changes and a more smooth integration.
 Elementor is growing fast.
 And who knows?
 They may come up with a platform of their own.
 The digital paradigm is shifting.
-Elementor definitely sees that in my opinion.
+Elementor definitely recognizes that.

 A stock asset platform with just about anything you can think of that is digital media related.
 From images and graphics to videos and templates of all kinds.
 To top it off, they even have audio.

 Envato has been around since 2006 and is a paid service.
 But let me tell you, this website is well worth it if you plan to create lots of content.
 With 56+ million digital assets, it’s a haven for the 10 million members.
 Major companies use the service and that should say it all.

 Envato Elements suits me well and most of the time I use it for inspiration and research.
 It’s my go to spot when a project has a quick turnaround.
 It helps me find things fast.
 I can search using keywords and find assets to spark ideas.

 The cost is decent if you purchase the yearly plan.
 With a monthly plan, though, you pay double.
 It’s easy to use and I’ve had no licensing issues.
 So yeah, it’s a permanent part of the stack and I’ll continue to use it.
 It’s worth the money and I like to contribute to other creator and designers.